dyno-might/dyno-might.github.io/_posts/2023-10-12-midwit-home.md

 2. **Whistle controlled power switches.** Clapping is (mildly) annoying.
 Couldn't we use other sounds?

-3. **PM<sub>2.5</sub> controlled outlets.** The biggest advantage of commercial air purifiers over building DIY versions is that some integrate air quality sensors and turn on automatically when needed.
-I want a device that samples the air and activate and outlet if PM<sub>2.5</sub> is above a threshold.
+3. **PM<sub>2.5</sub> controlled outlets.** The biggest advantage of commercial air purifiers over DIY versions is that some integrate air quality sensors and turn on automatically when needed.
+I want a device that samples the air and activates an outlet if PM<sub>2.5</sub> is above a threshold.

 4. **Remote-controlled wall-switch pressers.** This is rather cursed, but I'd like a device to physically flip my existing wall switches when activated by a remote, so my lights can be be dumb *and* midwit.
 (There are "smart" variants now, but seemingly no midwit versions.)